TurkeyMcMac/ev/README.txt

 Incremental mutation   M          float       0.01       No          The amount of mutation between
                                                                      generations.

-Mutation chance        c          uint 0-255  10         No          The chance of mutation babies.
+Mutation chance        c          uint 0-255  10         No          The chance of mutating babies.

 Food per cycle         N          uint        1          Yes         Food tiles added to the world
                                                                      per cycle.